-Evaluation results were discussed at the meeting and the CDBG Subcommittee determined the funding recommendations for FY 2017-2018.
-Since the CDBG Subcommittee met to discuss funding recommendations prior to HUD announcing entitlement allocations for FY 2017-2018, the City used an estimated amount of \$568,331 which was a 1% reduction from last year's allocation.
-However, an approval of a 10% plus or minus range of the estimated entitlement grant amount was approved by City Council giving the Subcommittee the flexibility to revise funding amounts as necessary once the entitlement amount was officially published.
+Since the CDBG Subcommittee met to discuss funding recommendations prior to HUD announcing entitlement allocations for FY 2018-2019, the City used an estimated amount of \$592,712 which was a 1% reduction from last year's allocation.
+However, an approval of a 10% plus or minus range of the estimated entitlement grant amount was requested to be approved by City Council, giving the Subcommittee the flexibility to revise funding amounts as necessary once the entitlement amount is officially published.
+As required, there was a public comment period that commenced on March 15, 2018 and ended on April 15, 2018.
+The public hearing was held on April 16, 2018 and through Resolution 18-13461, City Council approved the draft 2018-2019 Annual Action Plan with the stated estimated entitlement grant amount.